TRAIN THE TRAINER CERTIFICATION TRAINING COURSE

 Training Needs Analysis

-A major aspect of your training is recognizing what your students need, want, and expect, and then responding accordingly.
-Module Four will explore some ways to identify students’ needs and adjust your material accordingly.
+A major aspect of your training is recognizing what your students need, want, and expect and responding accordingly.
+Module Four will explore ways to identify students’ needs and adjust your material accordingly.

 Plan Your Training